A taxi driver in Eldoret who has worn dreadlocks for four decades says no amount of money can make him shave his hair.

 "For years, I have loved my hair just as it is.
 I am one stubborn man because I believe in what I want and for me, keeping my dreadlocks is all I ever wanted," Mwanga said.

-"I knew I was different from majority of people who follow rules regarding how they should look because, to me, your natural hair should never be bother anyone.”
+"I knew I was different from the majority of people who follow rules regarding how they should look because, to me, your natural hair should never bother anyone."

 Mwanga started growing his dreadlocks in 1982 when he was just 14 and even when his family and friends advised him to shave, he could hear none of it.